turbo0628/Taichi-MPI/README.md

 If you cannot reproduce, file an issue in this repo, thanks!

-** Work under progress
+## Work in progress

 * I haven't tested any MPI4Py programs on supercomputing clusters, it might have problems with different envs.
+I need a cluster to test these programs.
-* Open MPI cannot properly work with the LBM demo, make sure to use MPICh at the moment.
+* Open MPI cannot properly work with the LBM demo, please make sure to use MPICH at the moment.
+(The conda version install MPICH automatically)
 * We are writing a tutorial to explain how to parallelize a stencil computation program written in Taichi with MPI4Py, stay tuned!